MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 ==Revelation 3:16==
 https://www.bible.com/bible/59/REV.3.16

  - Jesus is saying this because in this time they would have got their water from the spring in Hierapolis which was many miles away.
-It would start fresh and drinkable but by the time it would get to this city it would be lukewarm.
+It would start fresh and drinkable but by the time it would get to this city it would be lukewarm and leave a fowl taste in your mouth.

+ - The spiritual Luke warmness is described in the below verses.

 >'For you say, I am rich, I have prospered, and I need nothing, not realizing that you are wretched, pitiable, poor, blind, and naked. '
 ==Revelation 3:17==